tomrittervg/torflow/NetworkScanners/BwAuthority/README.spec.txt

        respectively.

-       If this error value is negative (meaning the node is failing more circuits than the network average), we use it as the pid_error.
+       If this error value is negative (meaning the node is failing more circuits than the network average), we use the smaller of the circ_error and the original pid_error as the new pid_error.

     "bwauthbestratio=0"